Child Preference in Virginia Custody Cases

 All of which leads to the question: if the court is going to consider the child’s preference, how will the child communicate that preference to the judge?

-A child could theoretically be subpoenaed by either party to testify; however, this is a very bad idea in most custody cases.
-First, it can backfire on the parent, if the judge adheres to the popular refrain that “the party who calls the kids to testify, loses.”
+A child could theoretically be subpoenaed by either party to testify; however, this is a very bad idea in most custody cases, for two reasons.
+First, it can backfire on the parent.
+Many judges follow the mantra that “the party who calls the child as a witness, loses.”
+This is presumably based on a theory that a parent who is willing to put the child on the witness stand is not really pursuing the child’s best interest.
 Second, it can create a great deal of stress for the child, and can irreparably harm the relationship between parent and child.

 One exception—where a parent should certainly consider calling their child to testify—would be where the child has experienced or is danger of abuse, or there is some other compelling, health-and-safety-related reason to do so (for example, blatant dangerous drug use in the child’s presence).